Purpose can be achieved through technology.

 For example, since Donnie Azoff here is trying to target management consultancy in Japan, he should especially highlight his familiarity and proficiency with the Japanese language.

-Hiration Pro-Tip: It is not advisable to have conspicuous gaps in your education and work timeline.
+Hiration Pro-Tip: It is not advisable to have easily noticeable gaps in your work timeline and education .

-Questions often lead to questions and the recruiter’s impression of you and your management consultant resume can take a turn for the worse.
+Questions often lead to questions and the recruiter’s impression of you and your management consultant resume can have a negative impact.

 You may also easily try to explain your situation in terms of family issues, etc. However, make sure you do not start excusing yourself in your cover letter itself.